gzpan/Translation-on-Tars-Documents/tars_tup.md

 2.UniAttribute: attribute class, the user may be performed by the object class operation, add properties and get property, class provides a put / get generic interface, can achieve encoding and decoding.
 The encoded serialized byte stream can be used for compression, encryption, network transmission or persistent storage, deserializing the original object when needed.

-3. UniPacket: Request response packet class, inherited from UniAttribute, you can add the requested attribute value, set the remote object and method name to be requested, and send it to the server after encoding.
+3.UniPacket: Request response packet class, inherited from UniAttribute, you can add the requested attribute value, set the remote object and method name to be requested, and send it to the server after encoding.
 After decoding, the server can obtain the attribute parameter for processing.
 After the server processes the request, the result is also returned by the object of the class, and the client decodes and obtains the processing result.

 4.TarsUniPacket: Tars request response packet class, inherited from UniPacket, used when calling Tars remote service.
 After adding attributes and setting related attributes, the user encodes the request packets and sends them to the Tars service for processing.
 The Tars server receives the request of the TUP protocol, and returns the packet to the client after returning the packet with the object group of the class.
 After the client receives the packet, the class is used for decoding processing to obtain the result.

 ## 4.3.
 Calling the Tars service using the TUP protocol

-1. When the client calls, the TarsUniPacket object is used to perform parameter setting of the request packet and input parameter assignment.
+1.When the client calls, the TarsUniPacket object is used to perform parameter setting of the request packet and input parameter assignment.
 The request parameter information that must be specified includes:
 ```
 setRequestId(); set the message id, increment